 It is in your benefit to use more than just Google AdWords for online advertising because you want to have a number of different advertisers on the off-chance one stops being useful to you.
 There are plenty of online and offline sources of traffic out there some of which have actually delivered better results than AdWords.
 It is to your benefit to look into diversifying your ad sources.

-Remember, Google AdWords is a great place to advertise, and with the above suggestions, you will see success with your advertising campaigns.
+Leveraging these AdWords optimizations you will see greater success with your advertising campaigns.